MichiganTech/LaTeX_MSPhDTemplate/README.md

 This and other associated files are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.

-Using this template is not a substitute for learning of LaTeX and/or understanding its usage.
+Using this template is not a substitute for learning LaTeX and/or understanding its how it works.
 Also, using this template does not necessarily guarantee that the Graduate School will approve the thesis/dissertation.
 The Graduate School reserves every right to request changes in the future that are not covered by this template yet.

 Which files should one edit?